slinders/WebIDE_MSSQL_replication/readme.md

-# Set up real-time replication for SAP HANA in SAP Web IDE with MSSQL example
+# Set up real-time replication from source to SAP HANA in SAP Web IDE with MSSQL example

---prepping MSSQL database
+## Prep MSSQL database
+For this tutorial, a Microsoft SQL Server Express Edition database was created using the AWS Relational Database Service.
+The database version is the latest available 14.* version and it runs on db.t3.small

 Created user and test objects

 USE master;